sematext/docs/docs/monitoring/spm-faq.md

 See [sharing FAQ](/faq/#sharing).

-<a name="what-is-the-difference-between-owner-admin-billing_admin-and-user-roles" href="#what-is-the-difference-between-owner-admin-billing_admin-and-user-roles" class="faq-questions"><strong>What is the difference between OWNER, ADMIN, BILLING_ADMIN, and USER roles?
+<a name="what-is-the-difference-between-owner-admin-billing_admin-and-user-roles" href="#what-is-the-difference-between-owner-admin-billing_admin-and-user-roles" class="faq-questions">What is the difference between OWNER, ADMIN, BILLING_ADMIN, and USER roles?

 See info about user roles in [sharing FAQ](/faq/#sharing).